Acumatica/Acumatica-PricingAnalysis/README.md

 * Amount = Unit Price
 * Discount = Will not be applicable for freight price calculations

 Clicking on Apply, will update the Freight Price in document.

-*Freight Price = Unit Price - Premium Freight Price
+* Freight Price = Unit Price - Premium Freight Price

-*Premium Freight Price will not be amended.
+* Premium Freight Price = Will not be amended

 **In Progress....**